leighmcculloch/www.ziglang.org/README.md

 1. The presence of the corresponding language in `config.zon`
-2. The `themes/ziglang-original/i18n` directory, which contains translations for menu elements, the download page and a few other miscelanneous strings.
+2. The `themes/ziglang-original/i18n` directory, which contains translations for menu elements, the download page and a few other miscellaneous strings.
 3. In `content/`, the presence of markdown files for the specific language you're translating to.